rbourgeat/mac-m1-game-list/README.md

 # Mac M1 Game List
 A WIP Game List working on mac M1 Max (and tested) with Crossover, Parallels or Rosetta 2 ([Color Code (Working Badge)](https://github.com/rbourgeat/mac-m1-game-list/edit/main/README.md#color-code-working-badge)).
 If the game is better on Crossover than Parallels, i display it only in Crossover list.
-However if the game is instable on Crossover, i display it only in the Parallels list.
+However if the game is instable on Crossover but better on Parallels, i display it only in the Parallels list.

 ## Crossover
 Theses Games work on Mac M1 with [Wine](https://github.com/wine-mirror/wine), build with Crossover.